Empowering Your Research Through External Grants

 Budget

-• The maximum budget for incentives, data/biospecimen costs, travel to meet with Program Officers cannot exceed $5,000.
+• The maximum budget for incentives, data/biospecimen costs, or travel to collect data cannot exceed $5,000.
 Monies cannot be used for faculty salaries or conference travel.

 Faculty Obligations

 • Faculty will submit the grant to the sponsor within a year of the start of the seed funding period.
-Any later RFA deadlines should occur in consultation with the Associate Dean for Research.
+Any later RFA deadlines should occur in consultation with the Associate Dean for Research (ADR).

 • Faculty member(s) whose proposal is not funded by the external sponsor is expected to revise and resubmit the proposal for the sponsor’s next deadline date.
 Only one re-submit is required under this program.